 In the future, it will be our children who live, work and play in Delta and we want to ensure that our community continues to be a great place to call home.
 The decisions we make today about energy and emissions related to our homes, businesses and transportation will affect future generations.

-The Corporation of Delta is committed to helping the community reduce its contribution to climate change.
+Delta is committed to helping the community reduce its contribution to climate change.
 The CEEP describes a course for the community to achieve this commitment.

 There are many additional benefits to taking action to reduce energy consumption and GHG emissions, including: